Assessment Leadership Academy

 Who Should Participate in the Academy?

-Higher education faculty, staff, and administrators who have a commitment to:
+Higher education faculty, staff, and administrators who are committed to:

 - Developing assessment expertise

-- Serving in an on-going assessment leadership role on their campus
+- Serving in an on-going assessment leadership role at their institution

 Assessment Leadership Academy Faculty

-ALA participants will interact with and learn from these nationally-recognized higher education leaders in interactive class sessions and one-on-one consultations with the Faculty and Co-Facilitators of the ALA.
+ALA participants will interact with and learn from a variety of nationally-recognized higher education leaders.
+Faculty and Co-Facilitators of the ALA lead interactive class sessions and are available to participants for one-on-one consultations.

-Professionals who complete Academy requirements will develop expertise in assessment foundations, assessment training and consultation, campus leadership in assessment, and the scholarship of assessment.
-A complete list of learning goals can be found here .
+Participants who complete Academy requirements will acquire foundational knowledge of the history, theory, and concepts of assessment; they will also develop expertise in training and consultation, campus leadership for assessment, and the scholarship of assessment.
+A complete list of learning goals can be found here.

 Application Process and Deadline